Who is Peter Schiff?

 Getting What Schiff Does Well From Better Sources

 Following Schiff’s rules for investment will have you hoarding gold in your basement while you wait for the sky to fall.
 But caution in itself is not a bad thing, not remotely.
 Today’s investors need to be intensely thoughtful about the composition of their portfolios, as tech stocks continue to froth up and the housing market starts to resemble that of a decade ago.
+That is easier if you use M1 Finance expert pies, for example.

 But you won’t learn how to prepare from Schiff.
 He sacrifices insight for simplicity and shock value.
 Listening to Peter Schiff on how an economy grows and why it crashes may be good entertainment, but it won’t get you very far.